-5.3 Impact of the Length of Sequence S{length}
+6.3 Impact of the Length of Sequence Slength

 In this set of experiments, we increase S{length} from 1 to 16 and repeat the experiments.
 For all experimental executions, we configure the attacking program to crack after snooping the channel activities for 1,366,016 time slots (1,334 combined slotframes) and use the following 1,366,016 slots for validation.
-Figure 10(a) plots False Positive Rate (FPR = FP/(FP + TN)).
-As Figure 10(a) shows, FPRs are 5.88%, 4.08%, 6.49%, and 8.33% when 13~16 channels are available in the network, higher than the ones with less channels.
-Figure 10(b) plots the time consumed by the attacking program to crack the channel hopping sequences with different S{length} .
-The time consumption increases from 768.53s with 1 channel, to 973.15s with 9 channels, and finally reaches 1465.03s with 16 channels.
-The results present that the cracking becomes more difficult when more channels are used in the network.
-This is because the data flows involve more hops when more channels are available for use [12], resulting in more transmissions in each slotframe.
+Figure 13(a) plots False Positive Rate (FPR = FP/(FP + TN)).
+As Figure 13(a) shows, FPRs are 5.88%, 4.08%, 6.49%, and 8.33% when 13~16 channels are available in the network, higher than the ones with less channels.
+Figure 13(b) plots the time consumed by the attacking program to crack the channel hopping sequences with different S{length} .
+The time consumption increases from 768.53s when the network uses one channel, to 973.15s when the network uses nine channels, and finally reaches 1465.03s when the network uses all 16 channels.
+The results show that the cracking becomes more difficult when more channels are used in the network.
+This is because the data flows